prestodb/presto/presto-docs/src/main/sphinx/connector/base-arrow-flight.rst

 Arrow-Flight Connector Limitations
 ---------------------------------

-* It will only support SELECT and DESCRIBE queries.
+* SELECT and DESCRIBE queries are supported by this connector template.
+Implementing modules can add support for additional features.

 * Arrow-connector can query against only those datasources which are supported by Flight server.

-* Customer should have flight server running out there for the arrow-connector to work with.
+* The customer should have the flight server running for the arrow-connector to work.